 A few months ago, I shared a list of my favorite silly songs for preschoolers.
 It has since become my most viewed post here on The Many Little Joys, so as I started planning the songs I wanted to use with my boys for our Halloween-themed preschool, I thought I’d share the best ones with you, too.

-These songs are geared toward preschoolers, and as such they are scare-free (I don’t do scary…at all).
 For each music video, I’m including the activities I’m doing with my own kids to connect the song to other learning skills.
 Hooray for cross-curricular learning.

 I hope you find something you can use with your own little pumpkins.
 Enjoy!